The Origins of Personal Defense: Why Shields and Parrying Defined Ancient Warfare

 The Dynamic Stance

 An effective guard began not with the arm but with the feet.
-Ancient fighting manuals (such as Roman drill books and Greek artistic depictions) show that a warrior’s stance determined how a shield could be angled.
+Ancient fighting manuals and Greek artistic depictions show that a warrior’s stance determined how a shield could be angled.
 The left foot typically advanced, the left hand holding the shield forward and slightly across the body.
 This allowed the shield to cover the left side—the side opposite the weapon hand—while the right side was protected by the weapon itself.
 The shield was never held static; it was constantly micro-adjusting to meet incoming threats.
+A warrior would shift his weight from the back foot to the front foot as he raised or lowered the shield, maintaining balance while staying ready to move.

 Synchronizing Shield and Weapon